Joint Strategic Plan 2020-2024

 Safeguarding Adult Boards must consult with their local Healthwatch and involve the local community in developing the strategic plan.
 ‘The local community has a role to play in the recognition and prevention of abuse and neglect, but active and on-going work with the local community is needed to tap into this source of support’ (Care and Support Statutory Guidance: Issued Under the Care Act 2014).

-To develop this strategic plan, a ‘Setting New Priorities Event was held on 9 January 2017 with members of the Safeguarding Adults Board and the Leadership Executive Group.
-This included representatives from Healthwatch, Greenwich Inclusion Project (GrIP), Greenwich Action for Voluntary Service and Greenwich Association of Disabled People.
+To develop this strategic plan,we held a Challenge Event on 27th February 2020 with members of the Safeguarding Adults Board and the Leadership Executive Group.
+This included representatives from Healthwatch, Greenwich Action for voluntary services as well as Health services and Met Police.
 The 6 key principles of safeguarding defined in the Care Act 2014 formed the framework around how the priorities for safeguarding adults in Greenwich were to be identified.

-This Joint Strategic Plan sets out the outcomes that the Safeguarding Adults Board wants to achieve and its priorities and actions for the next three years.
+This Joint Strategic Plan sets out the outcomes that the Safeguarding Adults Board wants to achieve and its priorities for the next four years.
 Progress will be monitored throughout the year at the Safeguarding Adults Board and reported in the Annual Report.
-The Strategic plan for 2017-20 will be reviewed and updated in January/February 2018 and 2019.
+The Strategic plan for 2020-24 will be reviewed and updated annually.